 The International School of Ulaanbaatar (ISU) is an independent K-12 day school with an enrollment of 258 students representing 27 nations.
 We are currently working with faculty, students, and board members to develop a campus master plan that will provide a framework for the future expansion of the school.
 Growing enrollment will demand an initial expansion to accommodate 500 students and a future expansion to accommodate 800 students.

-The ‘house’ contains separate entrances, administration offices, and classroom zones for middle and high school programs, and a shared media center.
+This combined, award-winning middle/high school incorporates a unique kiva-centered classroom plan within a traditional New England ‘house-and-barn’ scheme.,The ‘house’ contains separate entrances, administration offices, and classroom zones for middle and high school programs, and a shared media center.
 Located in the ‘barn’ are a cafeteria; large and small gymnasia; and a performing arts wing featuring a 700-seat auditorium, choral/band practice rooms, and a community-use entrance.

 Lakeland Community College | Learning Technology Center

 The preliminary design for this new center for learning in Ohio provides state-of-the-art facilities for in-house teaching and distance-learning, and incorporates sophisticated telecommunications, audiovisual, and computer technology.
 Complimenting the building’s high-tech purpose, the design includes several sustainable design features including passive solar heating, day lighting, a geo-exchange HVAC system, and certified wood construction.